forus-coop/.github/workflow-templates/SETUP.md

 Edit the values files to customize them for your application's needs.

-## Step 4: Set Up GitHub Environments
+## Step 4: Set Up GitHub Environments and Self-Hosted Runners

+### GitHub Environments

 In your repository settings, create the following environments:
 1. sandbox